inde3d100/Latin-Grow-Public/content/index.md

 ---
-title: Welcome to Latin Grow public graph
+title: Welcome to the Latin Grow public graph
 ---
 # Start Here
 ---